 This is the first report from the DWH and HVAC Performance and Potential Study; subsequent reports based on additional data will aim to both update this parameter and provide PSD parameter update recommendations for other measures where the sample sizes are currently too small to have meaningful results after one year of data collection.
-These additional measures include ducted air source heat pumps and ducted geothermal and water source heat pumps.
+These additional measures include central air source heat pumps and central ground source heat pumps.

 Extreme Cold Day Usage Analysis